kerovinoddi/BIRTHDAY-CALCULATOR/README.md

 ## Description

-This BIRTHDAY-CALCULATOR enable user to know the day of  birth and Akan name
+This BIRTHDAY CALCULATOR enable user to know the day of  birth and Akan name

 ## Setup/Installation Requirements